zthun/clocks/README.md

 # ZTimer

-This is a stupid timer application that is written using JavaScript.
+This is a timer application that is written using JavaScript.
 This is as simple as it gets.

+You can create timers, which count down, or you can create stop watches, which count up.